 Currently, air quality meets all applicable regulatory standards for air pollutants such as lead and arsenic, sulphur dioxide, and particulates (smoke or dust) in the air.
 The main health risks relate to emissions of lead; the risks posed by other smelter-related metals are low.
 Arsenic in community air is second in importance.

 Air quality fluctuates with weather conditions including wind strength and direction as well as temperature inversions during high pressure systems.
 During temperature inversions, there may be occasional sulphur odours and a slight haze.
 People with respiratory conditions such as asthma may notice a slight irritation at those times.
 These situations are addressed immediately by Teck and typically don’t last long.
 Teck monitors air quality continuously and, as needed, takes all necessary steps to maintain air quality.
 Residents who have concerns about air quality are encouraged to call Teck Environmental Issues at (250) 364-4817, a phone line answered 24 hours a day.

-Over the last few years, lead levels in the community’s air have averaged around 0.35 µg/m3 (micrograms per cubic meter of air) and average arsenic levels have been around 0.015 µg/m3.
-Our aim is continuous improvement of these levels and meeting specific goals for 2018.
+Over the last few years, lead levels in the community’s air have averaged around 0.117 µg/m3 (micrograms per cubic meter of air) and average arsenic levels have been around 0.005 µg/m3.
+Our aim is continuous improvement of these levels.

 What are the air quality goals?

 We are always aiming to improve air quality; we consult the public every 5-6 years to make sure there is community support for our air quality goals.
 In 2010, following public consultation, the Trail Area Health & Environment Committee set new 8 year goals for lead and arsenic in the air.
 For our 2016 public consultation, we continue to work towards these 2018 goals and continuous improvement to 2020 (and beyond).
 Future estimates of emissions reduction will be based on the achievements measured in 2018.